monkin77/LPOO-Terrarius/docs/README.md

-Right now, the Image class has two abstract methods (*update* and *reset*) which are not used by one of its subclasses, StillImage (technically, it is using them but the methods don't do anything).
+Right now, the Image class has two abstract methods (*update* and *reset*) which are not used by one of its subclasses, StillImage (technically, it is using them, but the methods don't do anything).
 This is happening for two reasons:

 - So classes using images can benefit from polymorphism, by calling